R542 (South Africa)

-The R542 is a Regional Route in South Africa that connects Rethabile with Hendrina.
+The R542 is a Regional Route in Mpumalanga, South Africa that connects Rethabile with Hendrina.

 Route

-Its western terminus is the R544 at Vandyksdrif, Mpumalanga.
-It heads east, crossing the R35.
-It reaches and intersection with the R38, which heads north-east to Hendrina.
+Its western terminus is a junction with the R544 at Vandyksdrif (next to Rethabile).
+It heads east to cross the R35 south of Komati Power Station.
+It continues east to reach its end at an intersection with the R38 just south-west of Hendrina.